-- (a) The employee makes an irrevocable election the prior calendar year (by December 31, 11:59 p.m.) stating the amount of vacation, up to 40 hours, they want to cash out the following year: - (b) The employee uses at least 80 hours of vacation leave during the same calendar year that they are cashing out vacation leave; and - (c) The employee will have at least a total of 80 hours of accrued leave time remaining in their vacation, holiday and compensatory time off leave banks after the they cash out.
+- (b) The employee uses at least 80 hours of vacation leave during the same calendar year that they are cashing out vacation leave; and - (c) The employee will have at least a total of 80 hours of accrued leave time remaining in their vacation, holiday and compensatory time off leave banks after they cash out.

-If the employee does not meet all of the criteria stated in this Article, they will not be eligible for the cash-out, even if the employee made a timely election pursuant to subsection (a).
+If the employee does not meet all of the criteria stated in this Section 28.2, they will not be eligible for the cash-out, even if the employee made a timely election pursuant to subsection (a).

-34.0 Holidays
+29. Holidays

-34.1 (a) Holidays Observed
+29.1 (a) Holidays Observed

 The Board of Supervisors designates County holidays.
-The holidays listed below are observed by County.
-Employees in the Probation Department may be assigned to work on a holiday, as of the commencement of this MOU.
+The holidays listed below are observed by County as of the commencement of this MOU.

-- (i) January I (New Year's Day)
+- (i) January 1 (New Year's Day)

 - (ii) The third Monday in January (Martin Luther King Jr.'s Birthday)

 - (iii) The third Monday in February (Washington's Birthday)

 - (iv) March 31 (Cesar Chavez's Birthday)

 - (v) The last Monday in May (Memorial Day)

-- (vi) June 19 (Juneteenth-(June 19th)
+- (vi) June 19 (Juneteenth)

 - (vii) July 4 (Independence Day)

 - (viii) The first Monday in September (Labor Day)

-- (ix) November 11 (Armistice Day)
+- (ix) November 11 (Veterans' Day)

 - (x) The fourth Thursday in November (Thanksgiving Day)

 - (xi) The day following Thanksgiving Day

 - (xii) December 24 (Winter Holiday)

 - (xiii) December 25 (Winter Holiday)

+- (xiv) Any day designated by the President of the United States or the Governor of the State of California to be a public holiday or day of observance, provided the designation does not provide for annual recurrence.